 Unions have longstanding concerns about conditions, pay and safety in the fruit and vegetable growing (horticulture) sector.
 Employers in this sector have often been hostile to unions and there are no recognition agreements between employers and unions across the horticulture sector.
-Whilst all labour providers in the horticulture sector are required to be licensed by the Gangmasters and Labour Abuse Authority (GLAA) - which requires the conditions of employment to be inspected when they apply for a license - unions are concerned that there is not adequate monitoring to ensure labour providers adhere to GLAA requirements for respect for labour standards and safe conditions.
+Whilst all labour providers in the horticulture sector are required to be licensed by the Gangmasters and Labour Abuse Authority (GLAA) - which requires the conditions of employment to be inspected when they apply for a license - unions are concerned that there is no adequate monitoring to ensure labour providers adhere to GLAA requirements for respect for labour standards and safe conditions.
+There is a need to address the inadequate funding of the state-led enforcement system.
+The system needs further resources, more inspectors, more proactive investigations and more enforcement actions

-Unite does not seem to have had contact with employers in agriculture on the Romanian workers scheme or from the GLAA to monitor the conditions or pay of the workers.
-As there are no recognition agreements in the fruit and veg growing sector, there is significant risk that these workers will be exposed to unsafe conditions where they will be more vulnerable to infection from Covid-19 and poor treatment.
+Unite is the largest trade union in the food industry and the only trade union for agricultural workers.
+Unite does not seem to have had contact with employers in agriculture on the Romanian workers scheme or from the GLAA.
+Unions cannot be assured therefore as there have no assurances obtained on personal protective equipment, living and working conditions or pay of the workers.
+As there are no recognition agreements in the fruit and vegetable growing sector, there is significant risk that these workers will be exposed to unsafe conditions where they will be more vulnerable to infection from Covid-19 and poor treatment.
+A 2018 GLAA Report looking at the nature and scale of labour exploitation across all sectors within the UK showed that the agricultural sector relies heavily on licensed gangmasters to supply manual labour, and some licence holders have been subject to scrutiny concerning possible serious labour market exploitation.